WilliamL92/react_calendar/README.md

 }
 ```

-And rendering on a web browser all the event from the JSON file, this should be between 9am and 9pm
+And rendering on a web browser all the event from the JSON output array, this should be between 9am and 9pm

 ## Quick start